sho-bar/sho-menu/readme.txt

 == Changelog ==

 = 0.8 =
+* Added loading all the dishes as long as there are more of them in the database

 = 0.7 =
 * Added disc to each li element in nested categories in menu sidebar